Charlotte Knights: Southern League (1976–1992)

 In March 1985, the mostly wood-framed Crockett Park was destroyed by fire.
 An investigation revealed arson as the cause.
-The Crockett family built a 3,000-seat makeshift stadium immediately afterward, which served as the O's home for two years.
+The Crockett family built a 3,000-seat makeshift stadium immediately afterwards, which served as the O's home for two years.
 However, unlike its predecessor, it was completely exposed to the elements, causing a steep decline in attendance.
 The 1985 O's won a second half title and the Eastern Division over Columbus, 3–1, but lost the Southern League title to the Huntsville Stars, 3–2.
 Similarly, the 1987 first-half champion O's won the division title versus the Jacksonville Expos, 3–2, but lost the league crown to the Birmingham Barons, 3–1.
 Third baseman Tom Dodd was selected for the 1987 Southern League Most Valuable Player Award.

 Following the 1987 season, George Shinn, founder of the National Basketball Association's Charlotte Hornets, bought the team from the Crockett family and committed to building a permanent ballpark.
 In 1988, the team was renamed the Charlotte Knights in a naming contest, and Crockett Park was renamed Knights Park.
 The team's 13-year affiliation with Baltimore ended after the 1988 season.

 In 1989, Shinn moved the Knights to Knights Castle, a temporary 8,000-seat stadium located just over the state line in Fort Mill, South Carolina, near the construction site of their permanent home, Knights Stadium.
 The stadium was built solely for the 1989 season and was demolished following the final game that year to make room for the completion of the 10,000-seat Knights Stadium.
 Along with a new ballpark, the Knights also had a new major league affiliate in the Chicago Cubs.
 Laddie Renfroe won the 1989 Southern League Most Outstanding Pitcher Award.
-Charlotte returned to the playoffs in 1992, but they lost the Eastern Division title to Greenville, who had won both halves of the season.
+Charlotte returned to the playoffs in 1992, but lost the Eastern Division title to Greenville, which had won both halves of the season.